kljr/SpringboardVM/README.md

 - [vagrant-hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater)
 - [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest)

-Otherwise you will need to edit vagrant_ip in config.yml, and update /etc/hosts to point springboardvm.dev at the IP you choose.
+Otherwise you will need to edit the vagrant_ip in local.config.yml, and update /etc/hosts to point springboardvm.dev and the other host you create at the IP of the machine.

 #Usage

 Clone this repository.

+If you want to create additional Springboard sites besides the default, copy config/example.local.config.yml to config/local.config.yml and edit as you see fit.

 Run `composer update`

-If you defined any additional springboard installs on local.config.yml, you will be prompted for the springboard-build branch.

-After composer completes, run `vagrant up`.
+After composer  update completes, run `vagrant up`.

 The first time running vagrant will take a while.
+After all processes complete successfully you can view the dashboard at dashboard.springboardvm.dev.

-## What does the template do?
+## What does Crush do?

 * Composer will download Springboard-Build, DrupalVM, the Acceptance Test repo and their vendor dependencies.
 * Composer will then trigger a bash script which runs drush make.
-* Drush make will install Springboard, checking out working copies from the springboard git repo.
+* Drush make will install Springboard, checking out git working copies of Springboard modules, themes and libraries from the springboard git repo.
-* The default install will be in `sites/first` and will have Springboard version 7.x-4.x
+* The default install will be in `sites/sb_default` and will have Springboard version 7.x-4.x
 * Additional sites will be in sites/{docroot}, with the docroot you defined in local.config.yml.
-Bash will prompt you for the Spingboard version.
 * The Springboard acceptance tests repository will be placed in `tests`.
-A port has been forwarded from the guests 3306 port to the hosts 3307 port.
+A port has been forwarded from the guests 3306 port to the hosts 3307 port, you can configure mySql to allow connections from any IP.
 If you'd like to run the Codeception tests, you'll need to follow the instructions in `web/tests/README.md`, and modify the `web/tests/codeception.yml` file to change the `modules:config:Db:dsn` variable to use `mysql:host=127.0.0.1;dbname=springboard;port=3307`.
-* Provides a shell script to allow Drush make Springboard-Buils to update Drupal core and contrib on an existing site without touching the Springboard Repos.
+* Provides a shell script to allow Drush make Springboard-Builds to update Drupal core and contrib on an existing site without touching the Springboard Repos.

-## Updating Virtual hosts
+## Updating virtual hosts and adding new sites.

 If you want to add a new site to a previously provisioned SpringboardVM, then you need to:
 * Define it in local.config.yml
-* run `composer update`
+* run `scripts/make-sb.sh` (You may have to chmod +x).
-* Enter the springboard version at the prompt
+* Enter the springboard version you want to download at the prompt
-* run `vagrant provision`
+* Wait for the script to complete, then run `vagrant provision` to update apache and do other post-provision tasks.

+##Updating Springboard sites

+There are two scripts which allow you to update a Springboard site's Drupal core and contrib modules automatically, without touching Springboard modules, themes or libraries;

+* scripts/update-cc.sh prompts you to download a version of Springboard, and then copies the Springboard folders of your existing site into it, renames the old site folder, and moves the new folder into its place.

+* scripts/update-cc-inverse copies drupal core and contrib files out of a new Springboard download and places them into your existing site, without overwriting Springboard folders or any non-Springboard customizations in the libraries or contrib folders.

 ## DrupalVM